nubificus/bunny/docs/annotations.md

 In order to execute unikernels as containers, we need [urunc](https://github.com/nubificus/urunc) a container runtime that can handle and manage the execution of unikernels.
-However, `urunc` needs to differenciate typical containers from unikernels.
+However, `urunc` needs to differentiate typical containers from unikernels.
 One way of `urunc` to achieve this is by using annotations in the container image.
 As such, `bunny` treats all Labels defined in the Containerfile as annotations.
 In particular, the annotations will be stored in